 After it has forgotten the network, go back to the list of available WiFi networks that we saw in step 2, and click on the network name again.
 Choose to connect to the network.
 If it has a password, you will need to re-enter it.

 Many of our students who attend programs at BOCES have a separate Google account for that coursework.
 Yes, you can use a Malone CSD Chromebook to do your BOCES work.

 When you are going to do BOCES work, log entirely out of the Chromebook (or just turn it off and back on), and log in with your BOCES account.
 Then, when you are going to do Malone CSD work, log back out of the Chromebook and log in with you Malone account.
 Please understand that we are saying you should log into the Chromebook with the account that you are trying to use, NOT that you should just go to a Google page and log in with that account.

 We understand that this might be a bit of a pain.
 But the problem is that Chromebooks do not always behave properly when you try to use two different school accounts at the same time.
 It is not at all uncommon for students who are logged into their Chromebook with one account to try to go to a Google Meet signed in with the other account, and it won't work.
 The problem is that Google sees two active accounts and doesn't know how to handle it.
 So the best way to prevent this is only using one account at a time, by logging into the Chromebook with the account you need for the task you are doing.

 Problem with a Chromebook

-If your Chromebook or its charger are not working properly, please fill out the form below and we will get back to you ASAP.
+If your Chromebook or its charger are not working properly, and none of the steps above change that, please fill out the form below and we will get back to you ASAP.